An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 \section{Numerical Results}

-\PBB{To demonstrate our OBC approach with the MGD$m$RA snapshot collection procedure, we consider the model problem \eqref{eqn:ad-fully-coupled-problem} with $\nu_i=10^{-5}$ and the solid body rotation test from \cite{Leveque_96_SINUM}.
+\PBB{To demonstrate our OBC approach with the MGD$m$RA snapshot collection procedure, we consider the model problem \eqref{eqn:ad-fully-coupled-problem} and the solid body rotation test from \cite{Leveque_96_SINUM}.
 In this test $\mathbf{a}_i(x,t):=(0.5-y,x-0.5)$ is a rotational velocity field and the initial condition comprises a notched cylinder, a cone, and a Gaussian hill; see Figure \ref{fig10_2}.
 We take $\Omega$ to be the unit square and define the non-overlapping subdomains as $\Omega_1=(0,0.5)\times (0,1)$ and $\Omega_2=(0.5,1)\times (0,1)$.
-The interface $\Gamma_0$ is thus the line segment $\{(x,y) | x=0.5, 0\le y\le 1\}$.}
+The interface $\Gamma_0$ is thus the line segment $\{(x,y) | x=0.5, 0\le y\le 1\}$.} \PAKr{We let $\nu_i=10^{-5}$ for this test, however, in later experiments we will also explore $\nu_i=10^{-3}$ and this will be noted.}

 \PBB{We set the final simulation time to correspond to one full rotation of the initial condition, i.e.,} $T=2\pi$, and discretize in time using backward Euler with $\dt= 1.122398\cdot 10^{-3}$. \PBB{We use this time step for accuracy rather than stability reasons, as the backward Euler scheme is unconditionally stable.} \PBB{To discretize the model problem in space we use standard Lagrangian $\mathbb{Q}^1$ elements defined on a $64\times 64$ partition of $\Omega$ into quadrilateral finite elements with 4225 DoFs.
 The finite element mesh is interface conforming, i.e., the interface $\Gamma_0=\{(x,y) | x=0.5, 0\le y\le 1\}$ is one of the vertical grid lines.
-In so doing, we ensure that the restriction of the mess to each subdomain defines a conforming finite element partition of $\Omega_i$ having 2145 DoFs.}
+In so doing, we ensure that the restriction of the \PAKr{mesh} to each subdomain defines a conforming finite element partition of $\Omega_i$ having 2145 DoFs.}

 \PBB{We define a reference solution by solving a monolithic formulation of \eqref{eqn:ad-fully-coupled-problem} using the same $64\times 64$ mesh and $\mathbb{Q}^1$ elements.
 Thanks to the interface-conforming mesh choice, the monolithic solution can be easily split into parts corresponding to each subdomain.}